4 Ways to Make Crushed Ice at Home for Cocktails

 lewis bag and mallet

 Pro Tip: Smack the Lewis back over a solid and dense surface.
-If you have thin countertops, find a place of your counter that has a support beam.
+If you have thin countertops, find a place on your counter that has a support beam.
 For added stability, I like to bang against a thick wood cutting board.

 making crushed ice 2